Rizq0/museum-curator/README.md

 ## Challenges & Solutions

 - **Cold Start Delays**: The free tier on Render has cold start issues.
-Solution: Implemented loading states and error handling in the frontend.
+Solution: I implemented loading states and error handling in the frontend.
 - **Database Persistence**: Using SQLite with reseeding for the MVP phase.
 Future versions would implement a persistent database solution.
 - **Cleveland API**: There is a rate limit with the Cleveland API, meaning I had to use sequential processing for Cleveland API and parallel processing for Harvard API.
-- **Lack of Authentication**: The current MVP/Demo has a hardcoded user of "1" used throughout.
+- **Lack of Authentication**: The current MVP/Demo uses a hardcoded user ID "1" used throughout.
 Future versions would implement user authentication.

 ## Future Improvements